-This is the percentage that compares the loan to the value of the property.
-For example, if you are putting down 20 percent on a property, the loan to value is 80 percent.
-A loan to value ratio is a term used by lenders to express the ratio of a loan to the value of an asset purchased.
-The loan to value ratio is calculated by the amount of the mortgage lien divided by the appraised value of a property.
-The higher your loan to value ratio is, the lower your home equity.
-Having less than 80 percent of a loan to value presents less risk to lenders.
-A loan to value ratio can affect interest rates.
-If the loan to value ratio is 75 percent or lower, the borrower may see a decrease in interest rates.
+This is the percentage that compares the loan to the value (LTV) of the property.
+For example, if you are putting down 20% on a property, the LTV is 80%.
+A LTV ratio is a term used by lenders to express the ratio of a loan to the value of an asset purchased.
+The LTV ratio is calculated by the amount of the mortgage lien divided by the appraised value of a property.
+The higher your LTV ratio is, the lower your home equity.
+Having less than 80% of a loan to value presents less risk to lenders.
+A LTV ratio can affect interest rates.
+If the LTV ratio is 75% or lower, the borrower may see a decrease in interest rates.

-The mortgage rate you will get is affected by the loan to value thresholds, the lower it is the cheaper the rate.
+The mortgage rate you will get is affected by the LTV thresholds, the lower it is the cheaper the rate.
 If you have a 90 percent loan to value.
 This could mean as if you put in 10 percent on a home, you are financing 90 percent of the equity of the home.
-Another way to say loan to value is (LTV).
-A good loan to value percentage is at 80 percent.
+A good LTV percentage is at 80%.